Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-Draughts are a major cause of lower temperatures in households.
-A draughty home will cost more to heat, which completed jobs in wasting energy and increased bills.
+Draughts can lead to less temperature in houses.
+A draughty house is more expensive to heat, which completed jobs in wasting energy and increased bills.

 What are unjustifiable gaps or holes?

-If you are able to feel external air entering or an unobstructed draught coming from a crack or a gap and you are able to feel it, it’s likely to be a gap or hole which requirements sealing in the way you can.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that allow air to enter or exit into the home require the sealing.
-For example, if an open fireplace isn’t being used, it may cause draughts and must be sealed from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+If you can feel external air flowing in or the air is clear from a crack or a gap that is, it’s most likely a gap or hole which needs sealing in some way.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out of the house require sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be blocked off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.

-There is no require to cover up holes or gaps in the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the household warms and cools to allow them to be closed and opened instead of than securing.
-We will inspect all windows and doors during an Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure when the home heats and cools, in order to let them be opened and closed rather instead of being stuck.
+We will examine the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections